5 of the Best Virtual Assistant Companies Hiring Right Now

 How to apply: Once you submit your resume through the career page, it’ll go into Virtual Assist USA’s database.
-If the company believes you’d be a good fit, they’ll conduct two interviews: one over the phone and one via video.
+If the company believes you’d be a good fit, it’ll conduct two interviews: one over the phone and one via video.
 While the phone interview is usually about 15 to 30 minutes, the video interview is 45 minutes to an hour and involves a series of behavioral questions.

-The goal of the video interview is to see how well you work in a fast-paced environment remotely while juggling multiple clients at the same time.
+The goal of the video interview is to see how well you work in a fast-paced environment remotely, while juggling multiple clients at the same time.

 Other Virtual Assistant Companies That Pay Well

 Not all virtual assistant jobs are created equal, especially when it comes to pay.
 You may come across several of them that ask for a lot of work in exchange for very low rates.
 Fortunately, there are some that compensate fairly.